Danvenrit/jegyzet-jegyzetek/_notes/infoemeltangol/Information.md

 	- Educational applications: educational programs, reference programs.
 	- Multimedia applications: animation creation, sound recording and editing, video recording and editing, speech processing.
 	- Group applications (Workgroup Computing Software): idea generation and problem-solving, calendar and scheduling, electronic conference programs, email programs, electronic message processing.

----
 ##### Uses for applications
 - niche uses for specific purposes (astronomy, military industry, etc.)
 - decentralized purpose, i.e.: every computer should do their own task
 - half-half systems, one half of the task is done on a server the other half locally
 - cloud systems (centralization)

----
 ##### Improvements of applications
 1. at first the inputting of data was a difficult task, data was only inputted via physical switches, or through some kind of data carrier.
-2. next: character based interfaces
+2. character based interfaces
-3. interactivity increasing -> character based menu interfaces
+3. character based menus --> interactivity increasing
 4. GUI -> graphical image icons, windows, interfaces --> more accessible for general users, and pleasing to the eye.

 ---
 ### The impact of information and communication tools on society
 - communication: